 - Ichigo gets it too.
 While he had a month to get to know Rukia, and even longer for Orihime, he was willing to risk his life for Nel after knowing her for a few hours, despite her status as an Arrancar and thus technically being his enemy.
 It's even more egregious in the first movie with Senna.
 After knowing her for about two days, he is more than willing to go on a rescue mission in an unstable region within enemy territory, despite warnings that this equates to a Suicide Mission.
 This is justified, as he lost his mother when he was 9, he believed it was his fault for years, and he decided to become someone who can protect people.
 In the case of Nel, she has the appearance of a child, is harmless when she's not in her original form and she helps Ichigo.

-- Despite initial reluctance and starting to play for money, Akiyama quickly ends up stuck in the titular Liar Game by protecting Nao.
+- Liar Game: Despite initial reluctance and starting to play for money, Akiyama quickly ends up stuck in the game by protecting Nao.

 - In the Mai-HiME manga, Yuuichi almost immediately becomes the Key, or most important person, of Mai and Natsuki.
 By contrast, in the anime, it takes over half the series to get close to that status for Mai, and it is also implied that Yuuichi became most important to Mai partly because a rift formed between Mai and Takumi over his decision to go to America for surgery alone shortly before his death.

-- One Piece has Chef of Iron and Chivalrous Pervert Sanji, who embodies this trope to the point that he's developed a "damsel-in-distress" sixth sense.
+- One Piece has Chef of Iron and Chivalrous Pervert Sanji, who has this trope to the point that he's developed a "damsel-in-distress" sixth sense.

-- Shu from Now and Then, Here and There starts the series by talking to a blue-haired girl he barely even knows, then spends the rest of the series paying for it.
+- Now and Then, Here and There: Shu starts the series by talking to a blue-haired girl he barely even knows, then spends the rest of the series paying for it.

-- Renton Thurston from Eureka Seven has this in spades.
-He joined on an outlaw ship with a crew that constantly abuses him for the sake of a girl he had just met.
-Then, she has jealousy issues not over him but the fact that he pilots Her mech.
+- Eureka Seven: Renton Thurston joined on an outlaw ship with a crew that constantly abuses him for the sake of a girl he had just met.
+Then, she has jealousy issues not over him but the fact that he pilots her mech.
 Then on top of that she shows little romantic interest in him at all for about the first twenty episodes and admits to using him for the mecha.
 What does Renton do about this?
 Sulk about how he wants to continue to protect this girl and continue to take abuse.

-- Tokaku from Akuma No Riddle is a high-school assassin who's pretty quick to risk death and openly declare her intentions to a room full of fellow killers to protect a girl she's only recently met.
+- Akuma no Riddle: Tokaku is a high-school assassin who's pretty quick to risk death and openly declare her intentions to a room full of fellow killers to protect a girl she's only recently met.

-- In a flashback in Donten ni Warau Hirari meets Botan at random in the street, follows her and supposedly saves her from a bunch of thugs she was about to get rid of anyway.. and promptly declares he loves her and will marry her and protect her.
+- Donten ni Warau: In a flashback Hirari meets Botan at random in the street, follows her and supposedly saves her from a bunch of thugs she was about to get rid of anyway.. and promptly declares he loves her and will marry her and protect her.
 Botan's initially having none of it, but then she starts to reciprocate and they spiral into a Reincarnation Romance until about 600 years later they can finally find happiness.